 Many escaped, but the pressure of so many fans trying to climb the wall resulted in its collapse.
-In the end, 39 people died.
+In the end, 39 people perished.
 The game was held out of fear there would be one more violence and Juventus won, 1-0.
-British PM Margaret Thatcher put pressure on all English sides to withdraw from European competition and finally, UEFA, the European football governing body, banned all English teams from playing other European teams for five years, with Liverpool getting an extra year.
+British Prime Minister Margaret Thatcher put pressure on all English sides to withdraw from European competition and finally, UEFA, the European football governing body, banned all English teams from playing other European teams for five years, with Liverpool getting an extra year.

 That is exactly what happened to the Dallas Cowboys practice stadium when winds short of the force of a tornado (around 70 MPH) blew through its walls.
-12 people were injured, the special teams coach broke his back and was very close to being paralyzed, and 70 people, including 27 players experienced what they would probably call the worst season ever.
+Twelve people were injured, the special teams coach broke his back and was very close to being paralyzed, and 70 people, including 27 players, experienced what they would probably call the worst season ever.

-In this incident from 1982, a part of the University of Washington's Husky Stadium collapses while under construction.
+In this incident from 1982, a part of the University of Washington's Husky Stadium collapsed while under construction.
 Everything was going as normal during the construction for the stadium expansion under a worker noticed a buckle in a key part of the support structure.
-Luckily, the supervisor ordered the site evacuated.
+Just in time, the supervisor ordered the site evacuated.